mihafil/academic/_pages/pet.md

 Notably, the SOCT-ISC mechanism does not require transition metals or other heavy atoms.
 Here, ISC is enabled by a large change in orbital angular momentum associated with charge transfer.
 SOCT-ISC triplet sensitizers are attractive because they can deliver long triplet lifetimes (up to hundreds of microseconds), are metal-free non-toxic.

 Through rational molecular design, we have achieved near-quantitative triplet yields in these systems, challenging the paradigm that efficient photosensitizers must contain heavy atoms.
 We have developed photoactive materials exploiting SOCT-ISC for various applications, for example triplet–triplet annihilation upconversion (TTA-UC) ([read more](/academic/pages/tta-uc-general)) and photodynamic therapy (PDT) ([read more](/academic/pages/pdt-general)).
-Our current work focuses on expanding the structural toolbox for SOCT-ISC and on making these systems switchable—controlling the balance between fluorescence and triplet formation through external parameters such as polarity, viscosity, and temperature.
+Our current work focuses on expanding the structural toolbox for SOCT-ISC and on making these systems switchable - controlling the balance between fluorescence and triplet formation through external parameters such as polarity, viscosity, and temperature.
 In parallel, we are developing SOCT-ISC chromophores with red/NIR absorption (≈600–800 nm) to broaden the range of applications enabled by this mechanism.